pterodactylogan/bufia/cpp/README.md

 # Usage

-Using the c++ bufia implementation requires the GCC compiler.
+Using the c++ bufia implementation requires the GCC compiler with version 11+ (note: on seawulf or ookami, run `module load gcc` to get a recent gcc version).
+Users can also use other c++ compilers if they update the `CC` variable in `Makefile`.

 1. run `make bufia` to compile the program.
 2. run `./bufia wordfile featurefile [OPTIONS...]` to execute the program.